-The programme shares the compulsory Personal and Group Skills module with our current offering.
-This module combines attendance of seminars especially commissioned from speakers selected for their presentation skills and state-of-the-art research, group discussions and collective essay writing on topics selected for the seminars, as well as a series of workshops on transferable skills and career planning run by the Student Learning Centre of the university.
-This module forms a highly praised (by previous referees and the external examiners) component of the existing MSc offering in the department and is well liked by the students.
+The courses share the compulsory Personal and Group Skills module which combines attendance of seminars especially commissioned from speakers selected for their presentation skills and state-of-the-art research, group discussions and collective essay writing on topics selected for the seminars, as well as a series of workshops on transferable skills and career planning run by the Student Learning Centre of the university.
+This module forms a highly praised (by previous referees and the external examiners) component of the existing MSC offering in the department and is well liked by the students.